donut-party/system/README.md

    system map is conveyed forward to other components' signal handlers, until a final system map is returned by `ds/signal`.

-   But what if you want to use `:after-start` to perform a side effect?
+   But what if you want to use `:post-start` to perform a side effect?
 What then??
 Do these functions always have to return a system map?

    No. The rules for handling return values are:

    1. If a system map is returned, convey that forward
-   2. Otherwise, if this is a _lifecycle function_ (`::ds/before-start` or
+   2. Otherwise, if this is a _lifecycle function_ (`::ds/pre-start` or
-      `::ds/after-start`) ignore the return value
+      `::ds/post-start`) ignore the return value
    3. Otherwise, this is a signal handler (`:ds/start`).
 Place its return value under `::ds/instances`.
 3. `(->validation "component b is invalid")` is similar to `->info` in that it